GiovanniVolpintesta/FoxCathodoLuminescenceCorrector/README.md

 Copyright © 2022-2023, Francesco Volpintesta, all rights reserved.

-By downloading, copying, installing or using the software you agree to the license agreement written in the attached "LICENSE.txt" file.
+By downloading, copying, installing, or using the software, you agree to the license agreement written in the attached "LICENSE.txt" file.
 If you do not agree to that license, do not download, install, copy or use the software.